Cisco ACI

 Efficient design

-Equal Cost MultiPath (ECMP) brings many advantages; firstly, ECMP gives us total bandwidth with equal-cost links.
+Equal-cost Multipath (ECMP) has many advantages.
+First, ECMP gives us total bandwidth with equal-cost links.
 As we are routing, we no longer have to block redundant links to prevent loops at Layer 2.
 However, we still have Layer 2 in the network design and Layer 2 on the access layer; therefore, parts of the network will still rely on the Spanning Tree Protocol, which converges when there is a change in the topology.

 So we may have Layer 3 from the access to the core, but we still have Layer 2 connections at the edge and rely on STP to block redundant links to prevent loops.
 Another potential drawback is that having smaller Layer 2 domains can limit where the application can reside in the data center network, which drives more of a need to transition from the traditional data center design.

-These designs are not optimal, as you must specify where your applications are set.
-Therefore, putting the breaks on agility.
-As a result, there was another critical Cisco data center design transition, and this was the introduction to overlay data center designs.
+These designs are not optimal, as you must specify where your applications are set, which limits agility.
+As a result, another critical Cisco data center design transition was the introduction of overlay data center designs.

 **The Cisco ACI version**

 Before Cisco ACI 4.1, the Cisco ACI fabric allowed only a two-tier (spine-and-leaf switch) topology.
-Each leaf switch is connected to every spine switch in the network with no interconnection between leaf switches or spine switches.
+Each leaf switch is connected to every spine switch in the network, and there is no interconnection between leaf switches or spine switches.

 Starting from Cisco ACI 4.1, the Cisco ACI fabric allows a multitier (three-tier) fabric and two tiers of leaf switches, which provides the capability for vertical expansion of the Cisco ACI fabric.
-This is useful to migrate a traditional three-tier architecture of core aggregation access that has been a standard design model for many enterprise networks and is still required today.
+This is useful for migrating a traditional three-tier architecture of core aggregation access that has been a standard design model for many enterprise networks and is still required today.

 ACI fabric Details